Skip to main content

 Smart Contract

-Self-executing code deployed on a blockchain that automatically enforces the terms of an agreement when predetermined conditions are met, without requiring intermediaries.
+Self-executing code on a blockchain that automatically enforces the terms of an agreement when conditions are met—no middlemen required.

-Ethereum introduced smart contracts in 2015, and they remain the foundation of the DeFi ecosystem.
-When you swap tokens on Uniswap, take a loan on Aave, or mint an NFT, you're interacting with smart contracts that handle the logic, hold the assets, and enforce the rules.
+Ethereum introduced smart contracts in 2015, and they're still the backbone of DeFi.
+When you swap tokens on Uniswap, take a loan on Aave, or mint an NFT, you're interacting with smart contracts that handle the logic, hold the assets, and enforce the rules behind the scenes.

-Smart contracts enable complex financial instruments that previously required banks, lawyers, and intermediaries.
+Smart contracts make complex financial tools possible without traditional intermediaries.
 Lending protocols automatically liquidate undercollateralized positions.
-Insurance protocols automatically pay claims based on oracle data.
-Prediction markets automatically settle based on real-world outcomes.
+Insurance protocols pay claims based on oracle data.
+Prediction markets settle based on real-world outcomes.
+All automatically.

-The security model is fundamentally different from traditional software.
-Smart contracts handle real money and are immutable once deployed.
-A bug in a smart contract can lead to permanent loss of funds, as seen in numerous hacks: The DAO ($60M, 2016), Wormhole ($320M, 2022), and others.
-This is why smart contract audits, formal verification, and battle-testing with real value are critical.
+The security model is fundamentally different from regular software.
+Smart contracts hold real money and are typically immutable (unchangeable) once deployed.
+A bug can mean permanent loss of funds—as seen in major hacks like The DAO ($60M, 2016) and Wormhole ($320M, 2022).
+That's why audits, formal verification, and battle-testing with real value are so critical.

-For users, smart contract interaction creates blockchain transactions that are recorded permanently.
-Each interaction (swap, stake, approve, claim) is a traceable event that may have tax implications.
-Understanding which smart contracts you've interacted with is important for both security (revoking approvals) and tax reporting.
+For you as a user, every smart contract interaction creates a permanent blockchain transaction.
+Each swap, stake, approval, or claim is a traceable event that may have tax implications.
+Knowing which contracts you've interacted with matters for both security (revoking token approvals you no longer need) and tax reporting.

 Frequently Asked Questions